Aristocort A cream

 Important safety information:

 - Aristocort A cream is for external use only.
-If you get Aristocort A cream in your eyes, immediately flush with cool tap water.
+Do not get it in your eyes, nose, or mouth.
+If you get it in any of these areas, rinse at once with cool water.

 - Do not use Aristocort A cream for other skin conditions at a later time.